-Even when these cameras do not have interchangeable lens they generally give you the control needed to select good focus and control of the depth of field.
+Even when these cameras do not have interchangeable lenses, they generally give you the control needed to select good focus and control over the depth of field.
 The ability to change lenses and therefore use a true macro lens is a real bonus in keeping your nose out of the mud!

-I personally use a Cannon 20D chosen at the time because it was one of the few cameras with mirror lock and can be controlled remotely.
-The technical side of digital cameras is moving at such a fast rate I would not be surprised if there are even a more suitable camera available now.
+I personally use a Cannon 7D, chosen at the time because it was one of the few cameras with mirror lock and that could be controlled remotely.
+The technical side of digital cameras is moving at such a fast rate that I would not be surprised if there were even a more suitable camera available now..

-So often I see people trying to hand hold a camera when photographing fungi this is never going to work due to insufficient light.
-Regardless if you are using a SLR or a Point and Shoot camera to hand hold you need a fast shutter speed.
-The only way you are going to get this is use a large aperture and therefore no depth of field or a high ISO giving you nose/grain.
+So often I see people trying to hand hold a camera when photographing fungi.
+This is never going to work due to insufficient light.
+Regardless of whether you are using a SLR or a point and shoot camera to hand hold, you need a fast shutter speed.
+The only way you are going to get this is to use a large aperture and therefore no depth of field or a high ISO, giving you noise and grain.

-A medium to heavy tripod is needed one that will let the camera site right down on the ground is even better.
-I use a Unlock 1700 tripod with a quick release bull head.
-Although many find this type of tripod to heavy and go for something lighter.
-I very really have problems with camera shake with my heavy tripod but lugging this around the bush is not fun.
-I have tried to use a light weight plastic tripod but found it would sit on top of leaf litter and bounce around to much.
+A medium to heavy tripod is needed.
+One that will let the camera sit right down on the ground is even better.
+I use an Unlock 1700 tripod with a quick release bull head.
+Many find this type of tripod too heavy and go for something lighter.
+I really have problems with camera shake with my heavy tripod, but lugging this around the bush is not fun.
+I have tried to use a light-weight plastic tripod but found it would sit on top of leaf litter and bounce around too much.

 A remote shutter release, wired or wireless, also helps to remove any possibility of the camera shaking when you operate the shutter.
 Alternatively, the self-timer that most cameras have can be used.
 If your camera has a mirror lock, then use it too!